spring-io/dataflow.spring.io/content/documentation/pages/9-applications/2-pre-packaged-applications-3x.md

 All pre-packaged streaming applications:

-- Are available as Apache Maven artifacts or Docker images
+- Are available as Apache Maven artifacts or Docker images.
-- Use RabbitMQ or Apache Kafka
+- Use RabbitMQ or Apache Kafka.
-- Support monitoring through [Prometheus](https://prometheus.io/) and [InfluxDB](https://www.influxdata.com/)
+- Support monitoring through [Prometheus](https://prometheus.io/) and [InfluxDB](https://www.influxdata.com/).
-- Contain metadata for application properties used in the UI and code completion in the shell
+- Contain metadata for application properties used in the UI and code completion in the shell.

 You can register stream and task applications by using the Data Flow UI or the shell.

 You can register applications individually by using the `app register` command or in bulk by using the `app import` command.

-For streams, depending on whether you use Kafka or RabbitMQ, you can register the applications by using the respective URLs:
+For streams, depending on whether you use Kafka or RabbitMQ, you can register the applications by using their respective URLs:

 - Kafka